croservices/cro/docs/reference/cro-http-message.md

 Cro provides a number of body parsers, which it enables by default.
 They can also be provided externally.

-A `Cro::HTTP::Message` has a `Cro::HTTP::BodyParserSelector`, which picks the appropriate `Cro::HTTP::BodyParser` implementation to use.
+A `Cro::HTTP::Message` has a `Cro::BodyParserSelector`, which picks the appropriate `Cro::BodyParser` implementation to use.
 This may be changed at any point before `body` is called.
 Body parser selectors can come from a range of places:

 * The `Cro::HTTP::ResponseParser` and `Cro::HTTP::RequestParser` objects
   have a default set of body parsers.
 They may be constructed with extra body